Why Is My App Losing Organic Downloads (iOS & Google Play)?

 How to react

-Ads on Google Play appear in the store’s Explore section; therefore, a decrease in traffic might be linked to the ads you are running.
+Ads on Google Play appear in the store’s Explore section.
+If the performance of these ads declines or if you stop running them altogether, it can lead to a reduction in the traffic directed to your app’s store page.
+So, a decrease in traffic might be linked to the ads you are running.

 How to react